codam-coding-college/MLX42/docs/Basics.md

 ## Main

 Below is a simple main into starting a window.
-MLX42 has several nice features that allow you to predefine how it should behave during runtime such as `MLX_HEADLESS` running it without opening a window or `MLX_STRETCH_IMAGE` that stretches the window content with the window size.
+MLX42 has several nice features that allow you to predefine how it should behave during runtime such as `MLX_HEADLESS` running it without opening a window or `MLX_STRETCH_IMAGE` which stretches the window content with the window size.

 The exact structure `mlx_init()` is basically a handle that stores important information regarding the window and looks as follows: